coder-isb/Master-Snowflake/documents/WarehousesAndClusters.md

 This document provides a **comprehensive 50-question guide** on Snowflake’s compute architecture and virtual warehouses.
 It covers **architecture, scaling, concurrency, workload isolation, multi-cluster warehouses, cost, and best practices**.
 Designed for **advanced developers and architects**.

 ---
+# Snowflake Compute & Virtual Warehouses – Comprehensive Reference

+This document covers **Snowflake’s compute layer**, focusing on **virtual warehouses, scaling, concurrency, workload isolation, billing, and performance tuning**.
+It is intended for **senior developers and architects** seeking in-depth understanding and best practices.

+---

 ## Table of Contents